草莓影视

 Monoclonal gammopathy of undetermined significance (MGUS)

-MGUS usually does not affect a person’s health.
-It doesn’t cause weak bones, high calcium levels, kidney problems, or low blood counts.
+MGUS doesn’t damage bones or cause high calcium levels, kidney problems, or low blood counts.
 It’s most often found when a routine blood test finds a high level of protein in the blood and further testing shows the protein is a monoclonal antibody.
-In MGUS, the number of plasma cells may be increased, but they still make up less than 10% of the cells in the bone marrow.

 People with MGUS don’t need treatment, but they are watched closely to see if they get a disease that does need to be treated, such as multiple myeloma.